spotipy-dev/spotipy/README.md

 file them [here](https://github.com/plamere/spotipy/issues).
 Or just send a pull request.

+## Community

+A strong community is the backbone of any successful open-source project.
+At Spotipy, we are committed to fostering a welcoming and collaborative environment where developers of all skill levels can come together to share ideas, contribute to the codebase, and support each other.
+Whether you’re a seasoned contributor or a newcomer, we encourage you to join our discussions on [(https://discord.gg/BjfgKNeJ)] to participate in our feature requests and bug reports, and engage with fellow users and developers.

 ## Contributing

 If you are a developer with Python experience, and you would like to contribute to Spotipy, please be sure to follow the guidelines listed on documentation page